What should I do if my flight has been canceled or delayed? | KRDO

 As bad as it is to find out your flight has been delayed for a long time, or worse, canceled, it’s better to find out from the comfort of home or a hotel room and make new arrangements from there.

 “Check your flight status before you go the airport.
-Most of these notifications are not happening at the last minute,” said Scott Keyes, the founder of Scott’s Cheap Flights.
+Most of these notifications are not happening at the last minute,” said Keyes.
 “Save yourself the drive to the airport.”

 Keyes told CNN Travel in an interview that you should sign up for airlines’ free text alerts on the status of flights when you buy your ticket.
 You should also download your carrier’s app.